Ayanaminn/N46Whisper/README.md

 The output file will be in Advanced SubStation Alpha(ass) format with built-in style of selected sub group so it can be directly imported into [Aegisub](https://github.com/Aegisub/Aegisub) for subsequent editing.

-## What's New：
+## What's Latest：
-2023.3.15:
-* Add functions to split multiple words/sententces in one line.
+2023.4.1:
+* Update workflow, use pysubs2 library instead of Whisper WriteSRT class for sub file manipulation.
+* Support upload srt or ass file to use AI translation function independently, support display translation progress.
 * Update documents and other minor fixes.

-2023.3.12:
-* Add chatGPT translation and bilingual subtitle file generation features.
-* Update documents and other minor fixes.

-2023.01.26：
-* Update scripts to reflect recent changes in Whisper.

-2022.12.31：
-* Allow user to select files directly from mounted google drive.
-* Other minor fixes.

 ## How to use
 * [Click here](https://colab.research.google.com/github/Ayanaminn/N46Whisper/blob/main/N46Whisper.ipynb) to open the notebook in Google Colab.
 * Upload file and follow the instruction to run the notebook.
-* The ass file will be automatically downloaded once done.
+* The subtitle file will be automatically downloaded once done.

 ## AI translation
 The notebook now allow users to translate transcribed subtitle text line by line using AT translation tools.

+Users can also upload local subtitle files or select files from google drive for translation.

-Currently, it supports `chatGPT` and the default target language is `zh-CN`.
+Currently, it supports `chatGPT` translation.

 The translated text will be append in the same line after the original text and sepearted by `/N`, such that a new bilingual subtitle file is generated.